Tambuwal advises FG to handover roads to states

 He thanked the governor for his commitment towards the completion of the Sokoto-Jega-Yauri -Kontagora road, which is currently under construction.

-The News Agency of Nigeria (NAN) reports that roads to be inspected by the committee included Sokoto-Illela and Sokoto-Tambuwal-Jega-Yauri-
+The News Agency of Nigeria (NAN) reports that roads to be inspected by the committee included Sokoto-Illela and Sokoto-Tambuwal-Jega-Yauri-Kontagora roads. – NAN.